 LTI systems can be analyzed in three equivalent ways:

-For any given problem, one of the three is usually much easier than the other two.
-Switching between them is one of the most important skills in signal-processing analysis.
+For any given problem, one of the three is usually much easier than the other two, so knowing when to switch between them matters a lot.

 Cascaded and parallel LTI systems

 Two LTI systems in cascade (output of first feeds input of second) have overall impulse response .
-In the frequency domain, — multiplication.
+In the frequency domain that’s multiplication, .

 Two in parallel (same input, outputs summed) have overall impulse response .
 In frequency, .

-Cascade and parallel can be combined arbitrarily, and at each level the system’s impulse response or frequency response can be computed from the parts.
-See System interconnections.
+Cascade and parallel combine arbitrarily, and at each level the impulse response or frequency response follows from the parts.

 What is and isn’t LTI

 Real engineering systems are usually approximately LTI in some operating range.
-The question to ask first is “is this system LTI?”, and if the answer is “yes or very nearly yes,” we apply LTI theory.
-If not, we either linearize (small-signal analysis) or switch to a less powerful but more general framework.
+Ask first whether the system is LTI; if yes or very nearly yes, apply LTI theory.
+If not, either linearize (small-signal analysis) or switch to a more general framework.